CarstenGrohmann/OOMAnalyser/README.md

 ## Introduction

-OOMAnalyser is a small project to transform the OOM output of a Linux kernel into a more human friendly format and show the information on a single web page.
-All data will be processed locally in your browser - the data will not transferred to foreign servers.
-Thereby the OOM webpage can be used without an Internet connection also.
+OOMAnalyser is a small project to transform the OOM message of a Linux kernel into a more user-friendly format.

+OOMAnalyser consists of a web page into whose input field the OOM message is copied.
+JavaScript code extracts the data from it and displays the details.
+All processing takes place in the browser.
+No data is transferred to external servers.
+This makes it possible to use a locally stored copy of the website for analysis.

-This project is written in Python and it uses [Transcrypt](https://www.transcrypt.org/) to compile the Python sources into JavaScript.
+This project is written in Python and uses [Transcrypt](https://www.transcrypt.org/)  to translate the Python sources into JavaScript.

-The current online version is available on https://www.carstengrohmann.de/oom/.
+The current online version is available at https://www.carstengrohmann.de/oom/ .

 ## Installation